Baseboard Repair Handyman in Apache Junction, AZ

 How much does baseboard repair cost?

-It depends on what you need.
-Caulking a gap or two runs $75–$150.
-Replacing a section of baseboard is usually $150–$350 depending on the material and how much needs to come out.
+Depends on what you need.
+Caulking a gap or two runs $75 $150.
+Replacing a baseboard section is usually $150 $350 depending on material and scope.
 Water damage or extensive cracking costs more.
-Call or email us and describe what you're seeing, and we'll give you a ballpark figure.
+Describe what you're seeing, call or email, and we'll give you a ballpark figure.

 Why do my baseboards keep cracking?

-Probably the temperature and humidity swings we get in the desert.
-If they're MDF or wood without proper acclimation before installation, or if they were installed over unlevel walls, they're under constant stress.
-It's also possible your foundation is settling slightly.
-We can look at the pattern of the cracks and tell you what's likely happening.
+Desert temperature and humidity swings are usually the culprit.
+If baseboards are MDF or wood that wasn't acclimated before installation, or if they went over unlevel walls, they're under constant stress.
+Your foundation might be settling slightly too.
+We can look at the crack pattern and tell you what's likely happening.

 Can you match my existing baseboards?

 Usually, yes.
-We carry standard profiles, but we can also order specific trim to match older homes or custom profiles.
-It takes a few days longer, but it's worth it if the baseboards are a visible part of your home's character.
-Bring us a piece of the existing trim or a photo, and we'll track down what you need.
+We stock standard profiles and can order specific trim to match older homes or custom profiles.
+Takes a few days longer, but worth it if baseboards are part of your home's character.
+Bring us a piece of the existing trim or a photo, and we'll find what you need.

 Don't Let Baseboards Define Your Home the Wrong Way

 Your home's details matter in Apache Junction.
-Neighbors notice.
-You notice, too — every time you walk past a cracked baseboard or a dark gap along the wall.
-It's a small thing that nags at you.
-The good news is it's an easy fix when you get someone who knows what they're doing.
+You notice every cracked baseboard.
+Every dark gap along the wall nags at you.
+It's a small thing that's an easy fix when you get someone who knows what they're doing.

 How do I book a service?